Direct Transfer of a Single Amount Under Subsection 147(19 2025

 DocHub User Ratings on G2

-2. Begin with Section I, where you will enter your personal information including your last name, first name, social insurance number, address, and telephone number.
+2. Begin with Section I, where you will enter your personal information including your last name, first name, social insurance number, and address.
+Ensure all details are accurate.

-3. In Part A, indicate whether you are transferring from an RRSP, RRIF, SPP, or PRPP by checking the appropriate box and providing the relevant plan numbers and names.
+3. In Part A, indicate the type of account you are transferring from (RRSP, RRIF, SPP, or PRPP) by checking the appropriate box and providing the plan number and issuer's details.

-4. Proceed to Part B to describe the amount being transferred.
-Select whether it is all or part of the property and specify if it will be in cash or in kind.
+4. Move to Part B to describe the amount being transferred.
+Specify whether it is all or part of the property and choose between cash or in-kind transfer options.

-5. In Part C, identify where the funds are being transferred by filling in the details of the receiving RRSP, RRIF, SPP, RPP, or annuity.
+5. In Part C, identify where the funds are being transferred to by filling in the relevant details for your new RRSP, RRIF, SPP, RPP, or PRPP.

-6. Complete Sections II and III as required by having the transferee and transferor sign off on their respective sections.
+6. Complete Sections II and III as required by the transferee and transferor respectively.
+Ensure signatures are provided where necessary.

 Start using our platform today for free to streamline your document editing and form completion!